slatedocs/slate/source/includes/gcp/_load_balancer.md

 </aside>

 <aside class="notice">
-If a health check is specified, the backend using this health check in the load balancer, will also be selected for deletion.
+If a health check is specified, the backend(s) using this health check in the load balancer, will also be selected for deletion.
 </aside>

 <aside class="notice">